 Polycrylic VS Polyurethane – Which Works Best for a Specific Finish?

 When it comes to chemical finish products you will most likely hear a debate about which is better: polycrylic or polyurethane.
-The fact of the matter is that each of these chemical finishes has their own strengths and weaknesses.
+The fact of the matter is that each of these chemical finishes has its own strengths and weaknesses.
 We will be discussing these factors throughout this article to help you make the best choice possible when choosing between the popular chemical finishes.

 What is Polycrylic?

-Polycrylic is a protective coating that is water based and available in both satin and high gloss finish.
+Polycrylic is a protective coating that is water-based and available in both satin and high gloss finish.
 It can be applied to the surface via roller or with a spray bottle.
 Polycrylic is an ideal choice for wooden furniture or surfaces and is also a quick-drying chemical.
 It is a recommended choice for wood surfaces like birch, maple, and ash due to the fact that polycrylic does not produce any tint.

 Advantages of Using Polycrylic